sadoprotocol/sado.space/public/docs/ordit/wallet.md

   {% data-item name="bip39" type="string" required=false description="BIP39 12/24 Mnemonic words of your HD wallet to create wallet instance." /%}
   {% data-item name="seed" type="string" required=false description="Seed of your HD wallet to create wallet instance." /%}
   {% data-item name="privateKey" type="string" required=false description="Private Key of your account to create wallet instance.
 Make sure you use Taproot account Private Key if you're planning to use this wallet for inscriptions." /%}
-  {% data-item name="WIF" type="number" required=false description="WIF of your account to create wallet instance.
+  {% data-item name="WIF" type="string" required=false description="WIF of your account to create wallet instance.
 Make sure you use Taproot account WIF if you're planning to use this wallet for inscriptions." /%}
-  {% data-item name="network" type="string" required=false description="Choose from `mainnet` | `testnet` | `regtest` networks to configure your wallet's network.
-Default is `testnet`." %}
+  {% data-item name="network" type="string" required=false default="testnet" %}
     {% data-value name="mainnet" description="Initializes wallet with mainnet as network" /%}
     {% data-value name="testnet" description="Initializes wallet with testnet as network" /%}
     {% data-value name="regtest" description="Initializes wallet with regtest as network" /%}